Input Validation for Neural Networks via Runtime Local Robustness Verification: Introduction

 where \(\delta\) is a user-provided threshold and \(\human:\real^{m}\rightarrow \labels\cup\{\nothing\}\) denotes the oracle on the classification of \(\real^{m}\).
 Note that \(\human\) outputs \(\phi\) if an input in \(\real^{m}\) is not classified into any class in \(\labels\).
 This property ensures that for any input that can be recognized by human and correctly classified, the neural network is robust to any perturbation to some extent (i.e., \(\delta\) in \(L_{p}\) normal distance).
 Unfortunately, the global robustness property following this definition can hardly be verified because of the huge input space and absence of the oracle \(\human\).
 Some researchers tried to verify global robustness property of a weaker definition~\cite{katz2017} (without \(\human\)), but only succeeded on very small networks (i.e., consisting of a few dozens of neurons).

 Given the difficulties in verifying global robustness properties, many researchers turned to \emph{local robustness properties}, i.e., \( \forall \inputx \in \setx\subseteq\real^{m}, \human(\inputx) = \net(\inputx) \Rightarrow \radius(\net,\inputx) \geq \delta \).
 Instead of the whole input space, local robustness property only considers a set of inputs (denoted as \(X\) in the formula), for instance, the training dataset.
-Various techniques~\cite{huang2017,gehr2018,singh2018,Ehlers2017} have been successfully applied in this kind of verification.
+Various techniques~\cite{huang2017,gehr2018} have been successfully applied in this kind of verification.
 However, local robustness properties are currently only used to evaluate the robustness of a given network or a defense technique, since they do not provide guarantee for robustness on inputs outside of the set \(\setx\).

-\emph{Can we trust neural networks on a specific runtime input?} Although this question is a compromise to the sad fact that the global robustness properties can hardly be guaranteed, it is still practically useful if we can know whether a neural network gives the expected output on an input at runtime. \emph{Adversarial detection}~\cite{lu2017,grosse2017} rejects inputs that are suspected of being adversarial examples based on the characteristics observed on known adversarial attacks. \emph{Input reconstruction}~\cite{MengMagnet2017} tries to transform adversarial examples to the inputs that can be correctly classified. \emph{Runtime verification}~\cite{desai2018} checks whether an output satisfies some safety specifications at runtime and drops the output if not (traditional software is used as backup).
-This method, however, needs to know the constraints on outputs, which is not the case in tasks like image classification.
+\emph{Can we trust neural networks on a specific runtime input?} Although this question is a compromise to the sad fact that the global robustness properties can hardly be guaranteed, it is still practically useful if we can know whether a neural network gives the expected output on an input at runtime. \emph{Runtime verification}~\cite{desai2018} checks whether an output satisfies some safety specifications at runtime and drops the output if not (traditional software is used as backup).
+This method, however, needs to know the constraints on outputs, which is not the case in tasks like image classification. \emph{Input reconstruction}~\cite{MengMagnet2017} tries to transform adversarial examples to the inputs that can be correctly classified. \emph{Adversarial detection}~\cite{lu2017} rejects inputs that are suspected of being adversarial examples based on the characteristics observed on known adversarial attacks.